 Apprenticeships give young people the opportunity to earn a salary and gain qualifications whilst developing valuable workplace skills and experience.
 The Department of Earth Sciences actively encourages staff to consider whether an apprentice would be suitable to fill their vacancy when they start recruitment exercises.
 Apprenticeships are typically between 2-3 years and are usually full-time.
 The apprentice would normally go to college to study on their chosen course 1 day per week spending 4 days per week in the workplace.

-The department of Earth Sciences currently employs two Apprentices: one working in the Workshop and one in the HR team.
+The department of Earth Sciences have previously employed two Apprentices: one working in the Workshop and one in the HR team.

 The advantages to the department of having an apprentice are: